Factbox-Key economic policy stances of Japan's next PM candidates

 In an interview with Reuters last year, Ishiba said Japan's fiscal and monetary stimulus measures have become so big that rolling them back could destabilise the economy.

-(Reporting by Leika Kihara, Tetsushi Kajimoto, Daniel Leussink and Kantaro Komiya; Editing by Sam Holmes)
+(Reporting by Leika Kihara, Tetsushi Kajimoto, Daniel Leussink and Kantaro Komiya; Editing by Sam Holmes and Michael Perry)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -